Confinement and orbital stability of solitons of the NLS equation on metric graphs: Acknowledgments.

 \section{Acknowledgments.}

+The authors are grateful to Roy Goodman for various comments and discussions.
 The second author acknowledges the support of the Next Generation EU - Prin 2022 project "Singular Interactions and Effective Models in Mathematical Physics- 2022CHELC7" and of Gruppo Nazionale di Fisica Matematica (GNFM-INdAM).